elugens/hello-javascript/docs/general-javascript-questions/data-types/array-methods.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The splice() method is used to add, remove, or replace elements in an array.
 It has three arguments including the start index, delete count, and items to add.</div><br />
   <div><strong>Technical Response:</strong> The splice method is a swiss army knife for arrays; it can do everything.
 The splice() method changes the contents of an array by removing or replacing existing elements and/or adding new elements in place.
 The basic syntax of the splice method includes modifying arrays starting from the index start: removes deleteCount elements and then inserts elem1, ..., elemN in their place.
-Then it returns the array of removed elements.<br />
+Then it returns the array of removed elements.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />